conoro/hugo.conoroneill.com/content/post/the-brooks-caldera-6-is-an-ultra-devouring-monster.md

 Next up was the Saucony Xodus Ultra.
 Again full review soon but it was a disaster for me.
 The lugs are amazing on wet grass and mud.
 They are lethal on wet stones and rock.
 Worse than road shoes.
 And they have exactly the same problem as the Peregrines for me - horrendous heel pain due to an excessively narrow heel-counter.
 Which is weird since I adore the fit of the Endorphin series.

 ## New Balance Fresh Foam X More Trail v3
 More recently, I tried the New Balance Fresh Foam X More Trail v3.
 This is an interesting shoe.
 Vibram Megagrip outsole with massive lugs.
 The giant slab of Fresh Foam X is incredibly comfortable and bouncy.
 On top of this is a roadshoe-like soft upper and 1970s Irish school-shoe laces.
 The NB is definitely on my short-list for the [Kerry Way Ultra](https://kerrywayultra.com/) and other less rough ultras where comfort is the key, now that I've bought proper laces.
 But they weren't great on a 5 mile rough loop around Coumshingaun in Waterford.
 The upper is far too sloppy with poor lockdown and the lugs had the same issue as the SG4/SG5 - fantastic on the mucky/wet stuff but slip-sliding on rocks.
 I split open my knee as a result.
+And a few weeks later, I fell again on some damp rocks.

 ## Caldera 6
 And so on to the Caldera 6.
 They look like moonshoes, particularly in the Black/Yellow version I bought.
 First impressions were of a good fit/lockdown and decent bouncy midsole but not massively cushioned despite the height.
 The lugs aren't particularly deep.